IllinoisLegalAidOnline/ilaodocs/_build/html/_sources/otis_technical.rst.txt

  * intake settings is set to enabled
  * the current count of intakes is less than the number of intakes allowed or the intake limit is set to unlimited
  * there are triage rules that

    * match the service associated with an intake setting
    * match the intake settings on legal issue
    * are published
+ * there is an income match on the service:

+   * if the user indicates "no" on the starting income question, this is ignored
+   * if the user indicates "yes" on the starting income quesiton, the system checks the intake settings to see if income is waived for any populations; the user must then match on the population

 .. note::